armonlabs/mobilepass/README.md

 - `clubId: String?` - Club ID if available
 - `clubName: String?` - Club name if available
 - `states: [PassFlowState]` - History of states
+- `message: String?` - Error/failure message from BLE device or remote server (only set on failure when no fallback available)

 #### `onLocationVerificationRequired(requirement: LocationRequirement)`